 Delay if there is too much traffic – the Ethernet could get bogged down if there is too much traffic coming through all at once.
 Also, if there is a failure to any of the components of Ethernet – such as hubs - then the chances are that it will bring the entire network down.
 The network administrator must then identify and correct this fault through a process of elimination which is potentially time-consuming.

 Not too good with voice signals – Ethernet is not the most ideal of technologies to deal with voice signals.

 Fiber optic Ethernet – this is an option or alternative to traditional metal wire systems, but this may have the disadvantage of high costs and complex installations.

 One of the types of computer networking technology is Ethernet.
 This networking standard is also known as a physical and data link layer technology.
-This technology introduced in the year 1980 after which it was standardized in the year 1985.
+This technology was introduced in the year 1980 after which it was standardized in the year 1985.
 Robert Metcalfe is the pioneer and driving force behind the development of the Ethernet.
-Ethernet technology is also used to connect appliances in industries and sectors like telecommunications too.
-Ethernet standard has also become almost all-pervasive and when people talk about network, LAN or local area network and so on, it is the Ethernet that provides connectivity.
+Ethernet technology is also used to connect appliances in industries and sectors like telecommunications.
+Ethernet standard has also become almost all-pervasive and when people talk about networks, LANs, or local area networks and so on, it is the Ethernet that provides connectivity.

 Just enter your details on our quote form